esdg/GodotSceneManager/README.md

 ## Compatibility

-- Compatible with Godot 4.3 and 4.4
+- Compatible with Godot 4.5 .net
 - Updated for Godot 4.4 by [@malachite23](https://github.com/malachite23)

 ## Installation